tkiat/my-writings-public/blog/rational-worldview/philosophy/on-def-vegan.md

 # On the Proper Definition of Veganism

-## Something Doesn't Make Sense from The Ethical Perspective
+## Something Doesn't Make Sense from the Ethical Perspective

 [The Vegan Society](https://www.vegansociety.com/go-vegan/definition-veganismhttps://www.vegansociety.com/go-vegan/definition-veganism) defines veganism as